VectorVerse/AzureX/README.md

 # AzureX

-This repository enhances the accessibility and convenience of using Azure services."
+This repository enhances the accessibility and convenience of using Azure services.